zeta-zetra/chart_patterns/README.md

-# ChartPatterns - Automate the detection of chart patterns
+# ChartPatterns - Automate the detection of chart patterns with Python

 Make it easy to detect well-known chart patterns such as ascending triangles, head and shoulders, flag, etc with the `chart_patterns` python library.
 Like Thomas Bulkowski says in his book, `Encyclopedia of Chart Patterns`, "To knowledgeable investors, chart patterns are not squiggles on a price chart; they are the footprints of the smart money."
-This python package hopeful helps in this regard.
+This python package hopefully helps in this regard.

 Table of Contents
 =================